-- at the most recent External Review, Blenheim Park has improved from the judgement of 'inadequate' (OFSTED June 16) to 'Requires Improvement' (September 17); - St Edmund's and Blenheim Park have attainment and progress measures that are above the DFE floor targets: - external Review outcomes show that leadership at St Edmund's is good overall.
-Leadership at Blenheim Park has improved from 'inadequate' (OFSTED June 16) to 'Requires Improvement' (September 17);

-- local Teaching and Learning Boards are established in each Academy.
-Meeting minutes evidence significant challenge with senior leaders being held to account for pupil outcomes; - the most recent external review evidences that self-evaluation is accurate at Blenheim Park Academy and St Edmund's Academy; - the Trust has been able to recruit quality candidates to the roles of Headteacher (Blenheim Park and St Edmund's) and a team of Teaching and Learning Leads; - the Trust is financially solvent, has reserves and has submitted a three-year financial plans that is realistic, robust and does not produce a deficit financial position.
+- at the most recent External Review, Blenheim Park has improved from the judgement of 'inadequate' (OFSTED June 16) to 'Requires Improvement' (September 17).
+Outcomes at the end of May 2018 indicate that the academy is moving rapidly towards a 'good' outcome. - Blenheim Park has attainment and progress measures that are above the DFE floor targets; - Attainment at St Edmund's has risen at end of KS2. - external Review outcomes show that leadership at St Edmund's is good overall.
+Leadership at Blenheim Park has improved significantly from 'inadequate' (OFSTED June 16) to 'Requires Improvement' (September 17) and well on the way to a 'good' judgement; - local Teaching, Learning and Standards Boards are established in each Academy although there has been difficulty ensuring meetings are quorate in two of the three academies.
+Meeting minutes evidence significant challenge with senior leaders being held to account for pupil outcomes; - the most recent external review evidences that self-evaluation is accurate in all three academies within the Trust; - the Trust has been able to recruit quality candidates to the roles of Headteacher, Assistant Headteachers, Lead Practitioners and a team of Key Stage Leaders; - the Trust is financially solvent, has reserves and has submitted a three-year financial plan that is realistic, robust and does not produce an overall deficit financial position.